-3 Other major transfers to other levels of government include transitional payments, transfer protection payments (2010-11 and 2011-12), and payments under the 2005 Offshore Accords.
+Other major transfers to other levels of government include transitional payments, transfer protection payments (2010-11 and 2011-12), payments under the 2005 Offshore Accords and a provision in 2011-12 in support of the conclusion of a satisfactory agreement between Canada and Quebec on sales tax harmonization.

-Table 5.8 provides an overview of the projections for program expenses by major component, including the cost of measures announced in this budget.
+Table 5.9 provides an overview of the projections for program expenses by major component, reflecting fiscal developments since March as well as the cost of measures announced in this budget.
 The results do not reflect any savings from the Strategic and Operating Review.
 Program expenses consist of major transfers to persons, major transfers to other levels of government, and direct program expenses.